jhelsby/clox/readme.md

 # clox

 This repository contains my implementation of the _clox_ interpreter described in the book [_Crafting Interpreters_](https://craftinginterpreters.com/) (2021), by Robert Nystrom.
+It is written in C and comprises of:

+1. a bytecode compiler.
-It comprises of a bytecode compiler, and a virtual machine to execute the bytecode instructions with garbage collection.
+2. a virtual machine to execute the bytecode instructions, with garbage collection.

 _clox_ interprets the programming language _Lox_, designed for the purposes of the book.
 Lox is a simple, dynamically typed, object-oriented language.
 Its built-in data types are booleans, numbers, strings, and nil.